Gwazzu/Gwazzu/README.md

 <h2>📈 Passion to Grow</h2>

-- I am currently studying for the Security+ Certification.

 - Gaining Hands-on experience through tryhackme.
 I am currently in the top 3% in ranking out of 2 million hackers.
 [Gwazzu Tryhackme](https://tryhackme.com/p/Gwazzu)

 - Driven to become a valuable asset in Cybersecurity and become one of the top ethical hackers in the world.